polipones/pod-hugo-main-website/content/freetime-activities/ping-pong-table-football-billiard/index.en.md

 1. Access to the billiard room of the Pod-O-Lee club of the CTU Student Union (furthermore referred to as the billiard room) is allowed only to members of the Pod-O-Lee club.
 By entering the room they confirm their agreement with the Operating Rules and Rules of Use of the Billiard Room of the Pod-O-Lee Club of the CTU Student Union (furthermore referred to as the Operating Rules) and undertake to comply with them.
 2. User means any person who is present in the billiard room.
-3. Borrower means a member of the Pod-O-Lee Club who makes a reservation using the [Olymp reservation system](https://olymp.pod.cvut.cz).
+3. Borrower means a member of the Pod-O-Lee Club who makes a reservation using the [reservation system](https://hydra.pod.cvut.cz/reservations/).
 Billiard tables are the property of the Administration of Purpose-built Facilities of the CTU in Prague (hereinafter referred to as the CTU SÚZ).
 4. A key is used to enter the billiard room.
 Each billiard borrower must make a reservation in the reservation system before entering the billiard room, then contact the administrator of the game rooms (hereinafter referred to as the administrator) in order to borrow the keys.
 By accepting the keys to the room, the borrower agrees to follow all the rules of these Operating Rules and assumes all the obligations set out in these Operating Rules.
 By entering the room, all visitors agree to the making of a video recording which may be used in the event of a breach of any of the rules.
 The handling of CCTV footage is covered in IP5/2022 CCTV.
 5. The opening hours of the pool room are from 7:00am to 10:00pm.
 Exceptions may be made by agreement with the administrator.
 6. The user is obliged to maintain order in the billiard room.
 At the end of the game to put the balls in the appropriate box, cues to stand.